FlavScents AInsights Entry: Gamma-Octalactone (CAS: 104-50-7)

 5. Use in Fragrances

-In the fragrance industry, gamma-octalactone is utilized across various fragrance families, including gourmand, fruity, and floral compositions.
-It acts as a modifier, adding creamy, lactonic notes that enhance the realism and complexity of a fragrance.
-Typical concentration ranges in perfumes are from trace amounts up to 0.5%, depending on the desired intensity and character.
-Gamma-octalactone contributes primarily to the middle notes, offering moderate volatility that supports the fragrance's longevity.
+In the fragrance industry, gamma-octalactone is utilized in various fragrance families, including gourmand, fruity, and floral compositions.
+It acts as a modifier and impact note, contributing creamy, coconut-like nuances.
+Typical concentration ranges in fragrance formulations are from trace amounts up to 1%, depending on the desired effect.
+Its volatility places it primarily in the middle note category, where it provides a lasting creamy character.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts